zgrguric/Xahau-Dev-Contest/README.md

 1. **How to Get Started & Submit Your Work**:
    - Develop a project that leverages the Xahau blockchain.
 The theme is open, and the extent of Xahau's integration into your project is up to you.
    - The project does not have to be an entirely novel idea but should demonstrate significant optimization, innovation, or better leveraging of Xahau’s capabilities.
- - Projects should include at least one element related to Hooks to showcase Xahau’s unique programmable features.
+ - Projects incorporating Hooks to leverage Xahau's unique programmable features are highly encouraged, though not mandatory.
 While the focus is on proof-of-concept (POC) rather than a full product, submissions should be functional and demonstrate the project's potential.

 Create a file named .github/PULL_REQUEST_TEMPLATE.md in your repository.
 Copy and paste the content below into that file.